Peshmerga: 2003-2011 invasion and occupation of Iraq

-Legal status of the Peshmerga
+Legal recognition

-Article 117 of the new 2005 Iraqi Constitution allowed federal regions (such as the Kurdistan Region) to establish their own internal security services; that is, the “police, security forces and guards of the region”.
+Article 117 of the new 2005 Iraqi Constitution allowed federal regions (such as the Kurdistan Region) to establish their own internal security services; that is, the "police, security forces and guards of the region."
 The Peshmerga are legally recognized as one of these permissible regional internal security forces.

-In 2006, a major conference in Erbil, involving the KRG, Iraqi Government, and Multinational Forces in Iraq, further clarified the Peshmerga’s role: defending the Kurdistan Region, supporting federal security efforts, fighting terrorism, and preserving constitutional institutions.
-This situation remained stable and helped the Peshmerga to reorganise and train its troops in military academies in the Zakho-Duhok area and Qalachulan-Sulaymaniyah area.
+In 2006, a major conference in Erbil, involving the KRG, Iraqi Government, and Multinational Forces in Iraq, further clarified the Peshmerga's role: defending the Kurdistan Region, supporting federal security efforts, fighting terrorism, and preserving constitutional institutions.